 Firstly, I come from a Power-Fear cultural background, but I was never able to pinpoint exactly what I do or how I behave because of that: why I think and react in a certain way; what sort of language I use in communication and how it may get things done with some people but offend other people.
 With this certification I was able at last to identify those things; but in addition to this I learned how to look at others differently.
-It helped me to realise that so many of our staff also don’t see that they are in a similar situation – unable to understand or describe what they are going through.
-I realised we had to provide this knowledge to everyone within the organisation.
+It helped me to realize that so many of our staff also don’t see that they are in a similar situation – unable to understand or describe what they are going through.
+I realized we had to provide this knowledge to everyone within the organization.

-Training the organisation
+Training the organization

 We went back to the drawing board.
-We already had some pure diversity and inclusiveness content, but we realised we needed to bring this to life in a more practical way, so that people who come from different cultural backgrounds are able to connect with it.
+We already had some pure diversity and inclusiveness content, but we realized we needed to bring this to life in a more practical way, so that people who come from different cultural backgrounds are able to connect with it.
 As a result we have developed a cultural intelligence workshop that has been piloted in two or three locations and the result has been very positive.
 In my experience, KnowledgeWorkx’ Three Colors of Worldview is the simplest, most effective tool to start the conversation on cultural differences that I have ever come across.
 In the next couple of years we will revisit this workshop in order to include the 12 Dimensions of Culture as well.

 And this is not just for internal relationships.
-Our client-serving teams are pulled from all over the world; I worked on dedicated sessions with them, implementing the Three Colous of World View – enabling them to understand not just their intra-team cultural differences, but also the differences of perception, beliefs and values of their clients.
+Our client-serving teams are pulled from all over the world; I worked on dedicated sessions with them, implementing the Three Colors of World View – enabling them to understand not just their intra-team cultural differences, but also the differences of perception, beliefs and values of their clients.